StephanStu/Camera-Based-Vehicle-Position-Estimation/README.md

 The application runs in a multi-threaded mode when parsing a suitable video, otherwise it runs in a single-threaded mode.
 Parsing a suitable image is usefull to test convergence of the filter with "perfect" road images.

+At the end of each simulation run, a file is created, the "results.txt".
+Here, the user can find

+* simulation time
+* the estimate of the state: position x on the road, position y on the road, velocity in x-direction, velocity in y-direction.
+* the angle between road center line and the direction the vehicle is heading
+* the "measurements" made in the camera image after transformations

+This file can be fed into MATLAB or Python/Numpy for further visualization, e.g. to study how close the driver was following the track.

 ### Running the Application with a Suitable Image
 To run with a suitable image, switch to /build/ and